Brisbane's Sister City - Kobe

 - is Japan’s sixth largest city

 - is situated approximately 500 kilometres west of Tokyo

 - has a population of more than 1.5 million

 - has an area of 550.72 square kilometres

 - has a marine climate, which is relatively cool in summer and warm in winter, with a few light snowfalls.

 Kobe has a range of flourishing industries such as:

 - pearl industry.

 Kobe is a vibrant port city and a hub for people, information and goods from around the world.
 Nestled between the mountains and the sea, Kobe offers a range of contrasting activities from skiing and hot springs to the beach.
-The City is home to the Kobe Biomedical Innovation Cluster (KBIC) which focuses on medical device research and development, clinical research and clinical applications of regenerative medicine.
+The city is home to the Kobe Biomedical Innovation Cluster (KBIC) which focuses on medical device research and development, clinical research and clinical applications of regenerative medicine.
 Kobe city government is now promoting the Start up!
 Kobe project to provide comprehensive supports for overseas investors and companies.

-For more information visit the Kobe Sister Cities website.
+For more information visit the Kobe website.